merlot-education/gxfscatalog-library/README.md

             .getParticipantById("did:web:some-participant.example");

         // since the item contains a generic self-description,
-        // we will need to cast in order to access the full credential subject GaxTrustLegalPersonCredentialSubject credentialSubject =
+        // we will need to retrieve the respective credential subjects by type GxLegalParticipantCredentialSubject participantCs =
-            (GaxTrustLegalPersonCredentialSubject) item
-                .getSelfDescription().getVerifiableCredential().getCredentialSubject();
+            item.getSelfDescription().findFirstCredentialSubjectByType(GxLegalParticipantCredentialSubject.class)
+        GxLegalRegistrationNumberCredentialSubject participantCs =
+            item.getSelfDescription().findFirstCredentialSubjectByType(GxLegalRegistrationNumberCredentialSubject.class)

+        // in case there are multiple credentials of each type in the SD, you can also use the
+        // findAllCredentialSubjectByType() method instead of findFirstCredentialSubjectByType() to retrieve a list

         (...) // do something with the data
     }